"

 Attitude Branding and Iconic Brands

-Attitude branding is a strategy of representing the larger feeling that a brand comes to embody.
+Attitude branding is a strategy that represents the larger feeling a brand comes to embody.
 The idea is that the brand’s feeling or attitude transcends the specific products being consumed.
 Examples of companies that use this approach effectively include:

 Effective attitude branding can transform strong brands into iconic, lifestyle brands that contribute to the consumer’s self-expression and personal identity.